Mentor Program

 • Mentors are not responsible for reviewing written fundraising materials

-Debbie Levine CFRE, Mentorship Program Chair
+Please contact: Debbie Levine CFRE, Mentorship Program Chair

 The Fort Lauderdale/Broward Chapter of the Association of Fundraising Professionals provides suggested guidelines for the establishment of mentoring relationships.
 Individuals who enter into a Mentor/Associate relationship do so at their own discretion and are responsible for tailoring the relationship to meet the needs and expectations of both parties.